 If you only want to see Athens and Santorini, even a few days are enough.
 However, if you want to see various regions and go to many islands, you will need much longer.
 Two weeks is the perfect amount of time to appreciate the highlights of Greece.

 Hi!
 I am Vanessa from Athens, and I love exploring my country.
 I hope this article has helped you plan your holiday in Greece.
-Please follow my FB page for news about Greece and notifications on new blogposts.
+Please follow my FB page for news about Greece and notifications on new articles.

 How smart or safe is it to rent a car while in Greece to travel from place to place?
 We are planning 3 weeks – first time ever.
 I’m excited about our itinerary, and have several of your books, however I have no clue how to get us from spot to spot.